Expanding Into Poland: An Interview with Kenny Morgan

 What’s the most memorable thing someone has said to you about conducting business in Poland?

 Our clients often tell us they wish they had expanded to Poland earlier!

 In your career, have you noticed a single great truth about how to operate successfully in Poland?

 To quote Dorothy in The Wizard of Oz, “Toto, I have a feeling we’re not in Kansas anymore.”
 Doing business in Poland will be different from doing business in your home country.
 Compliance activities will be different from what you are familiar with, so work with the system, not against it, and you will have a very successful business here.

-To hear Kenny talk more about expanding into Poland — including hiring and retaining local talent, setting up a legal entity, providing competitive benefits and terminating employees there — register for our webinar What Tech and Other Startups Need to Know About International Expansion.
+To hear Kenny talk more about expanding into Poland — including hiring and retaining local talent, setting up a legal entity, providing competitive benefits and terminating employees there — watch the webinar What Tech and Other Startups Need to Know About International Expansion.